eerimoq/gqt/README.rst

 Ideas
 -----

-- Press ``c`` for compact view, hiding fileds that are not selected.
+- Press ``c`` for compact view, hiding fields that are not selected.

 - Search: